sunspikes/clamav-validator/README.md

 ##### Language files

-If you want to customize the translation or add your own language you can run the the following command to publish the language files to a folder you maintain:
+If you want to customize the translation or add your own language you can run the following command to publish the language files to a folder you maintain:

     php artisan vendor:publish --provider="Sunspikes\ClamavValidator\ClamavValidatorServiceProvider" --tag=lang